Click here to submit a prayer request

 Every month, homebound members are visited by communion servers who bring them communion in their own homes.
 This group of volunteers touches the lives of others by sharing one of our most sacred sacraments in a loving manner.

 A variety of books on religious matters are available at the library to be checked out.
-The library is currently being reorganized.
 Books available for check out are located on the book shelves in the Friendship Lounge.

 When a person has experienced the loss of a loved one we offer assistance and care through our lay Bereavement Ministers.
 A book series, Journeying Through Grief, is used during the first year to help guide and support folks through the initial year of transition following a death.
 Bereavement Ministers are available to meet one-on-one with anyone who is grieving.
 In addition, we offer an annual grief support group and a December ‘Service of Remembrance’ for those grieving during the Christmas season.